bottersb/sm_w19/README.md

 * Benjamin Ottersbach - 01576922

 ## Finding Kermit
-The two sub projects in this repository "Kermit_Optical_Recog_VGG16"and "SimModelAudio" are trying to recognize Kermit via images of the muppetshow and with the audio lines.
-This is a binary problem with two possible states "Kermit is present" and "Kermit is NOT present".
+The two sub projects in this repository "Kermit_Optical_Recog_VGG16"and "SimModelAudio" contain programs and data to recognize Kermit the frog via images and sound samples taken from three episodes of the Muppet Show.
+This is a binary problem with the two possible states "Kermit is present" and "Kermit is NOT present".

 The first project "Kermit_Optical_Recog_VGG16" which is based on a CNN for image recognition, is the final architecture after we tried simple approaches from internet tutorials.
 For this final architecture, we chose to use the VGG-16 from K. Simonyan and A. Zisserman (Oxford University) proposed in the paper “Very Deep Convolutional Networks for Large-Scale Image Recognition”.
-This CNN is made for transfer-learning and already trained on various various image like the ImageNet dataset, therefore we only need to train the last layers.
+This CNN is made for transfer-learning and already trained on various various image like the ImageNet dataset.
+Therefore we only needed to train the last layers.
 For the adaption of this model to our problem we put two dense layer on top of it and a dropout layer to prevent overfitting.

-With the second project "SimModelAudio", we experienced far more problems.
-After following some tutorial for speaker recognition, we came to the conclusion that LSTM classification layers upon the Mel-frequency cepstral coefficients (MFCC) of the audio data is not capable of providing sufficient results.
-A further learning was that its crucial to reduce the number of coefficients returned by librosa from 20 down to 13/7 since the last coefficient will contain mostly noise.
+With the second project "SimModelAudio" we experienced far greater problems.
+After following some tutorials for speaker recognition, we came to the conclusion that LSTM classification layers upon the Mel-frequency cepstral coefficients (MFCC) of the audio data are not capable of providing sufficient results.
+We found that it is crucial to reduce the number of coefficients returned by librosa from 20 down to 13/7 since the last coefficient will contain mostly noise.
 After CNNs didn't deliver the desired results, we chose to use a simple Random Forest as classifier.
-We had to restrict our hyperparameter searchspace drastically and stroed intermediate MFC coefficients before model training, due to long runtimes.
+We had to restrict our hyperparameter searchspace drastically and stored intermediate MFC coefficients before model training due to long runtimes.
+Since the results of our approaches were not satisfactory we tried various sampling techniques and ended up with SMOTE upsampling.

-Since the results were not satisfying with our approaches we tried various sampling techniques and ended up with SMOTE upsampling.
-We have two possible datasets for learning KERMIT.
-They can be altering the DATA_DIR1, setting the dataset to learn the classifier upon.
+We have prepared two datasets for learning to identify KERMIT.
+Adapting DATA_DIR1 in the code will set the dataset to learn the classifier upon.

-DATA_DIR1 = 'data/kermit/'      # A dataset containing a refined set of very pure samples of Kermits voice without background noize etc.
+DATA_DIR1 = 'data/kermit/'      # A dataset containing a refined set of very pure samples of Kermits voice without background noise, music, audience laughter  etc.
-DATA_DIR1 = 'data/kermit_big/'  # The full dataset of all audio files initially labelled as "Kermit present"
+DATA_DIR1 = 'data/kermit_big/'  # The full dataset of all audio files initially labelled as "Kermit present", may be considered ground truth

+While the "pure" dataset is prefered qualitywise it only contains 1min50sec worth of samples.

 ## Set Up of the enviroment and Entry point of the code
 Our image and audio samples are contained in compressed "data" folders for the projects in the github release "V1.0".